j-hc/Reddit_ChatBot_Python/README.md

 - ```resp.channel_url``` is the url of the channel we want to send the message to (resp.channel_url in this case which is the channel in which the "Hi!" message was sent.)

-The argumant ```resp``` carries more data than just the user and the message string.
+The argument ```resp``` carries more data than just the user and the message string.
 The Instances of resp for all event are listed below.

 ---